ericet/auto-rarity/README.md

 ### Collect RAR
 * `node collect_rar.js`
 * In the prompt, enter the summoner ID you want all the RAR transfer to

+### Wrap RAR tokens into WRAR
+Before you're running the script, you should collect all the RAR tokens into one summoner, so you can save some gas.

+* `node wrap_rar.js`